Giant House Spider

 The Giant House Spiders are quite widespread.
 You can spot them mainly in Europe, Central Asia, North America, and some parts of Africa.

-You will mostly find them in the warmer climate.
+You will mostly find them in warmer climates.
 If it is cold outside, you will see them hiding in crevices and holes for warmth.
 From houses to buildings, they find the darkest spots to build their cobwebs.
 Some of the places they are present are walls, windows, fireplaces, sofas, warehouses, basements, and such.

 They can also be seen in the wild, taking refuge in warm shelters where they can stay hidden.
 The Giant House Spider prefers the warmer climate, which is why they might look to live in buildings or houses.